Scholarships and Exhibitions

 No books are named for preparation.
 Most papers are based on the appropriate Common Entrance syllabus, although in some parts of the French and Latin papers a wider range of vocabulary and syntax may be found.
 Credit is given in the marking of all papers to clarity in the presentation of answers and accuracy in the use of English.

-A Music test can be arranged for any candidate who will make a significant contribution to the musical life of the School.
-In the same way, a candidate may, if he gives notice in writing beforehand, bring a portfolio of his Art work for consideration.
+A music test can be arranged during Election for any candidate who will make a significant contribution to the musical life of the School.
+In the same way, a candidate may apply to bring a portfolio of his Art work for consideration.